 - Lack of coordination

 Not only can alcohol consumption can lead to acutely low blood sugar, but over time it can also interfere with the hormones needed to maintain healthy blood sugar levels, such as insulin.
 Insulin-resistance may lead to increased appetite and weight gain.
 Therefore, insulin resistance from alcohol consumption might also explain the correlation between Alcohol and Type-II Diabetes.

 3. Excess Fat

 There’s a reason why they call it a “beer belly.”
 Studies confirm that drinking beer regularly may cause weight gain.

-> Beer can lead to weight gain in a number of ways.
+Beer can lead to weight gain in a number of ways.
 For starters, although a bottle of beer contains very little nutrition, it does contain calories.
 On top of the extra calories, the liver makes a substance called acetate from the alcohol in a beer.
 Studies have shown that the body burns the acetate for energy instead of burning the fat stored on your hips or belly.
-In other words, if you're trying to lose extra pounds, beer can cause us to burn less fat by burning acetate instead of burning fats.
+In other words, if you're trying to lose extra pounds, beer causes us to burn less fat by burning acetate.

-> And of course, what might the implications of this excess body fat be on your physical health?
+And of course, what might the implications of this excess body fat be on your physical health?
 Unfortunately, studies show it increases your likelihood of developing heart disease, cancer, type 2 diabetes, hypertension, liver disease and asthma, not to mention the psychological impact of these diseases and their effects on your quality of life.

 According to the Journal of the American College of Cardiology, alcohol abuse increases the risk of atrial fibrillation, heart attack and congestive heart failure as much as other well-established risk factors such as high blood pressure, diabetes, smoking and obesity.